rdietscht/history/Officers.md

 The UUG constitution was authored by David Wilburn on October 25, 1999.
 The earliest references to the UUG receiving university recognition are in 2001.

 ## 1997
 The earliest UUG references are to the "Linux SIG" of the JMU ACM chapter.
-The orginal members were:
+The original members were:
 * James Money - ACM Vice President
 * Brian Brock
 * Jason Cooper